xakon/xakon.github.io/dev/tools/groff.md

  - ms
  - mm
  - me
- - man
+ - man:  Macro package used to format Linux man pages.
- - mdoc
+ - mdoc:  Macro package used to format BSD man pages.
- - mandoc
+ - mandoc:  Wrapper, to easily detect used macro package.
  - mom:
    As the traditional macro packages were tailored towards articles, technical reports and papers, `mom` tries to bring other publications to _troff_